zdennisz/optarget_reactNative/README.md

 # optarget_reactNative
-This is a good learning opurtunuty where I recreate android app  that I wrote in kotlin/java and trying to recreate it in React Native.
+This is a good learning opportunity where I recreate android app  that I wrote in kotlin/java and trying to recreate it in React Native.